jomad/getting-and-cleaning-data-project/CodeBook.md

 ## Activity Labels
+* The following are activity where variables are measured, having the initial respective codes as "1", "2", "3", "4" and "5"

 * `WALKING`: subject was walking during the test
 * `WALKING_UPSTAIRS` : subject was walking up a staircase during the test